-If you discover that you have hot and cold spots in your Opelika home, you’re not alone.
+If you discover that you have hot and cold spots in your Auburn and Opelika home, you’re not alone.
 This is a fairly regular occurrence.
 While it may seem like a major problem, the good news is that the typical causes of hot and cold spots are typically easy to fix with a normal air conditioning service.
 The most common causes for hot and cold spots are:

 - No zoning or improper zoning